Into the green: eight destinations for an eco-friendly escape

 Walk in the fossilised footsteps of dinosaurs in the old open-air coal mines of Fígols-Vallcebre Fumanya, now a designated palaeontology site.
 Another great area is the Cardona Salt Mountain Cultural Park; after the mine closed in the 1990s the park now offers visitors the chance to learn about the region's unique natural geology.

 Costa Rica aims to become the world’s first carbon neutral country, and it’s on track to achieve this by 2021.
 Almost all of its electricity comes from renewable resources, and the UN was so impressed with conservation efforts that it made the country’s former president, Luis Guillermo Solís, a special ambassador to their World Tourism Organisation.

 His next project is an environmentally friendly makeover of the world’s favourite caffeine fix – coffee.
 It’s Costa Rica’s biggest export, but also the biggest source of CO2 emissions.
 The Coffee Institute of Costa Rica has joined forces with the Ministry of Agriculture to develop a process which traps gas produced by decomposing coffee waste and uses it to power combustion engines.

-This article was first published December 2018, last updated August 2019.
+This article was originally published in December 2018 and updated in January 2021.